joenaldo3/the_pantry/README.md

-GitHub Checkpoint Assignment
-# the_pantry
+# The Pantry

-The Pantry is a project sandbox to familiarize myself with Git.
+The Pantry is a project sandbox/checkpoint assignment to familiarize myself with GitHub.